 Read the assignment topic carefully, then summarise the research topic in your own words, focussing on the main concepts and noting the specific points to be answered or discussed.
 Rewrite the topic as a thesis statement to prove or disprove.

 The research topic is "Does advertising encourage teenagers to take up smoking?".

 Depending on your argument's point of view, your thesis statement could be:

 "Advertising does not encourage teenagers to take up smoking"

 Plan a search strategy

 Once you understand the question you will need to plan your search strategy, which will guide your literature search and help you with finding relevant resources.
 The process for developing your search strategy is shown in the diagram below.

 Watch the video for an overview, or proceed to the next page for guidance on creating searches.

-Librarians can help you with identifying keywords and structuring your search: Ask our Librarians.
+Librarians can help you with planning a search strategy: Ask our Librarians.